 POLD1 (DNA Polymerase Delta 1, Catalytic Subunit) is a Protein Coding gene.
 Diseases associated with POLD1 include Mandibular Hypoplasia, Deafness, Progeroid Features, And Lipodystrophy Syndrome and Colorectal Cancer 10.
-Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and Mismatch repair.
+Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and Telomere C-strand (Lagging Strand) Synthesis.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and chromatin binding.
 An important paralog of this gene is REV3L.

 UniProtKB/Swiss-Prot Summary for POLD1 Gene